-In order to better understand the impact of the individual features on the timeline generation, we compute the correlation between the features and the benchmark judgments using the Pearson Correlation Coefficient ( $PCC \in [-1, 1]$ , with PCC = 0 corresponding to no linear relationship), shown in Table 21.
+In total, 411 features are utilised by the model during the timeline generation.
+In order to better understand the impact of the individual features on the classification task, we compute the correlation between the features and the benchmark judgements using the Pearson Correlation Coefficient ($PCC \in [-1, 1]$, with PCC = 0 corresponding to no linear relationship), shown in Table 22.

 For both biographical sources, the highest PCC is achieved for the property "born" (PCC = 0.39 for BS-ENC, PCC = 0.25 for BS-BIO).
-The "died" property and the time provenance feature TRF-TP are of similar relevance in both biographical sources, followed by the features related to relation mentions.
-In contrast, properties like "cover artist" and "draft team" are not correlating with the relation importance at all.
-One interesting difference between the biographical sources is the property "spouse" that is highly relevant in the biographical source BS-BIO, but less high ranked in BS-ENC.
-Such personal happenings are often not included in Wikipedia's rather encyclopedic abstracts.
+The "died" property and the time provenance feature TRF-TP are of simTable 21